misudashi/systems/3 RESSOURCES/Articles/A-How to actually have good grades.md

-# A-How to actually have good grades
+# How to actually have good grades
 - MOC : [[MOC Notes]]
 - Date : 2022-09-01
 - Tag : #in-progress